 The Marchesa Casati achieved this by seeking out and patronizing the talents of both experienced and novice artists.
 Her only requirement of them was a daringness of vision, capable of transforming their muse in constantly new ways.
 And consequently, Casati would come to distinguish herself in a way significantly different from similarly privileged women also rendered by the day's most important society portraitists.
 For unlike them, the Marchesa remained actively involved in the lives, minds and movements of the artists capturing her incredible image.
-Many of their careers first obtained recognition through her generous patronage, and this often included a valuable friendship or romantic affair.
+Many of their careers first obtained recognition through her generous patronage, and this often included a valuable friendship or romantic affair, and the latter regardless of sex.
 Casati's tireless pursuit of the vanguard in everything would allow her to satisfy an endless yearning for novel experiences and fresh audiences.

 Casati remained a loyal patron or simply an inspirational icon to innumerable artists on more than one continent for nearly thirty years–forever offering her considerable wealth, influence and ideas to a legion of painters, sculptors, photographers and fashion designers.
 In addition to those already mentioned, a partial list includes: Federico Beltran Masses, Jacques-Émile Blanche, Umberto Brunelleschi, Vittorio Matteo Corcos, Guiglio de Blaas, Natalia Gontcharova, Paul-César Helleu, Roberto Montenegro, Gustav Adolf Mossa, Lotte Pritzel, José Maria Sert, Prince Paul Troubetzkoy and Madeleine Vionnet.